Exit

 The word eczema means ‘to boil’.
 It describes an inflammation of the skin that can cause dryness and intense itching.
 Eczema is not contagious, but it does affect up to 10% of the population.
 There are many types of eczema.
 Some are more common than others:

-• Atopic eczema is most common among young children, but in some cases the condition can last into adulthood.
-Symptoms include overall dryness and itchiness of the skin.
-Sometimes associated with allergies.
+• Atopic eczema is most common among young children, but can continue into adulthood.
+Symptoms include dryness and itchiness of the skin, and it's sometimes associated with allergies

 Eczema causes

-Unfortunately, there’s no straightforward answer when it comes to what causes this particular skin condition.
-The immune system is a complex thing, and eczema can be triggered by a combination of immune system activation, genetics, environmental triggers and stress.
+Unfortunately, there’s no straightforward answer: eczema can be triggered by a combination of immune system activation, genetics, environmental triggers and stress.

 If you have eczema, your immune system overreacts to small irritants or allergens, and this overreaction is what inflames your skin.